Rokytnice nad Jizerou: History

 Rokytnice nad Jizerou was founded in 1574.
 The first inhabitants engaged in logging and metal mining (copper, lead and silver).
 The mining stopped paying off at the beginning of the 20th century and ceased.
 Other important economic activity was glassmaking.

 Demographics

+Transport

+The I/14 road from Liberec to Trutnov passes through the town.

+Rokytnice nad Jizerou is the starting point of the railway line to Martinice v Krkonoších.